tangentsoft/pidp8i/doc/os8-run.md

 called `system_1.tu56`.
 If `system_1.tu56` and `system_2.tu56` were
 found the new file would be called `system_3.tu56`, and so on.

-     mount dt0 ./system.tu56 no-overwrite
+     mount dt0 ./system.tu56 preserve

-The `no-overwrite` option turns out to be extremely helpful in experimenting with scripts that may or may not work the first time.
+The `preserve` option is helpful when experimenting with scripts that may not work the first time.

 ### <a id="umount-comm"></a>umount — Unmount a SIMH attached device image.